Roselle (plant)

-Roselle (Hibiscus sabdariffa) is a species of flowering plant in the genus Hibiscus that is native to Africa, most likely West Africa and also found in India especially Maharashtra with local name ambali.
-In the 16th and early 17th centuries it was spread to the West Indies and Asia, respectively, where it has since become naturalized in many places.
-The stems are used for the production of bast fibre and the dried cranberry-tasting calyces are commonly steeped to make a popular infusion known as carcade.
+Roselle (Hibiscus sabdariffa) is a species of flowering plant in the genus Hibiscus that is native to Africa, most likely West Africa.
+In the 16th and early 17th centuries it was spread to Asia and the West Indies, where it has since become naturalized in many places.
+The stems are used for the production of bast fibre and the dried cranberry-tasting calyces are commonly steeped to make a popular infusion known by many names, including carcade.

 Description

 Roselle is an annual or perennial herb or woody-based subshrub, growing to 2–2.5 m tall.
 The leaves are deeply three- to five-lobed, 8–15 cm long, arranged alternately on the stems.

 The flowers are 8–10 cm in diameter, white to pale yellow with a dark red spot at the base of each petal, and have a stout, conspicuous calyx at the base, 1–2 cm wide, enlarging to 3–3.5 cm and becoming fleshy and a deep crimson red as the fruit matures, which takes about six months.